Shriram0463/WS_JWT_Expiry/Readme.md

 pip (Python package installer)

+## Overall View

 Upon starting, the Spring Boot application will generate a JWT token, establish a WebSocket connection with the FastAPI server, send the token, and print the results of the communication.

 The FastAPI server will handle the received token, decode it, and respond appropriately.
 After 9 seconds, the token will expire, and the Spring Boot application will generate a new token, which will be processed similarly by the FastAPI server.

 ## License